tapquo/appnima.docs/readme.md

 ```

 #### POST /login
-Use this resource to find out user permissions into your application.
+Use this resource  to provide access permissions to your application.
 This request needs "authorization" : "basic APPLICATION_KEY" at headers and parameter like:

 ```json
 {